like us on facebook If you 'like' us, we'll LOVE you!

 4. Old relationships inevitably get boring.
 Old relationships stay appealing and fun if a couple keeps finding appealing and fun activities to do, both together and alone.
 If you each keep your lives interesting, you'll find each other interesting, as well.

-5. Love is gone if seeing each other no longer sets off sexual sparks.
-Love involves perpetual discovery of new ways to enjoy sexual time together, even if, as naturally happens, familiarity and age make initial arousal feelings gradually diminish.
+5. Your love is gone if seeing each other no longer sets off sexual sparks.
+Love involves perpetual discovery of new ways to enjoy sexual time together, even if, as it naturally happens, familiarity and age make initial arousal feelings gradually diminish.
 Really good marriage mates learn how to get the kindling lit so their sexual fires continue to flame.

 6. If it's a good match, partnership should just flow naturally.
 No way, Jose.
 Partnering takes skills.
 Folks with smooth-flowing relationships have learned how to talk cooperatively, make decisions together collaboratively, clean up after upsets that enables them both to learn from their mistakes, send each other lots of positivity and interact with consistent goodwill and only the rarest of irritation.